lapps/lapps.github.io/technical/discriminators.md

 1. Metadata.
 Information about licensing, allowable uses, or actions a service should perform.
 1. Vocabulary types.
 Annotation types added by services that have additional semantics associated with them.

 For historical reasons the Discriminator DSL language includes keywords and provisions for concepts that no longer apply.
-In particular, *parents*, *offset*, and *bank* will go away.
+In particular, *parents*, *offset*, and *bank* will go away in the future.

+The only important fields are *uri* and *description*.

+## Syntax

+All URI for non-vocabulary discriminators start with `http://vocab.lappsgrid.org/ns`.